Austria has so much to offer. Here you will collect inspirations and ideas for your vacation, these are the best places to visit in Austria!

 🌅 Bad Gastein

-Bad Gastein is known for its water.
+Bad Gastein is known for its mineral and radium rich waters.
 The water is widely sold as plain mineral drinking water and flavored water in Austria.

-The water is also the reason why this place is so popular.
-It has always been a place where the rich and famous would converge to have a healing bath.
+The water is also the reason this place is so popular.
+It has always been a place where the rich and famous would converge to take a healing bath.

-Today the local spa is affordable and open to the general public and the best about it are the outdoor lakes in the spa and sauna village area.
+Today the local spa is affordable and open to the public.
+You can visit the Felsentherme in Bad Gastein or the Alpentherme in the neighboring Bad Hofgastein village for a spa day.

 Bregenz is the capital of Vorarlberg, the region located to the west in Austria.
 It’s bordering Switzerland, Lichtenstein, and Germany.